Kidada Elease Williams (bb2756)

 The historical profession, has plenty of experts, including ones on African American history or U.S. history, who can meet your needs.
 Check out:

-- The Association for the Study of African American Life and History's Carter G. Woodson Distinguished Lecturers
+- Association for the Study of African American Life and History's Carter G. Woodson Distinguished Lecturers.

-- The Women Also Know History database, which is searchable by topic and includes contact information.
+- Women Also Know History database, which is searchable by topic and includes contact information.

 History resources for K-12 teachers, parents and general folks

-Williams often gets asked by K-12 teachers and parents for resources on the history she teaches.
+K-12 teachers and parents often ask Williams for accessible resources on the history she teaches.
 Here is a page with a not exhaustive list of links for teaching and learning African American and U.S. history.
-The page includes links to lessons plans, primary sources, shows, classes and workshops.
+The page includes links to lesson plans, primary sources, shows, classes and workshops.

 African American history